What is Buddhist Eco-Chaplaincy?

 In more recent times, the practice of chaplaincy has evolved toward interfaith spiritual care.
 Today, chaplains have been trained in their chosen faith tradition, but serve all with compassion.

-In “Towards a Definition of Buddhist Eco-Chaplaincy,” Jennifer Block defined spiritual support from a Buddhist perspective as:
+In “Towards a Definition of Buddhist Chaplaincy,” Jennifer Block defined spiritual support from a Buddhist perspective as:

 spiral